Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 However, it is important to be aware of that no content on a browser application is **truly** secure.
 That is, our **RoleGuard** component is primarily responsible for rendering the correct pages and other UI elements for a user in a particular role; in the example above, we allow only users in the `TaskAdmin` role to see the `Dashboard` component.
 In order to **truly** protect data and expose certain REST operations to a selected set of users, we enable **RBAC** on the back-end/web API as well in this sample.
 This is shown next.

-### Policy based Authorization for .NET Core web API
+### Policy based authorization for .NET Core web API

 As mentioned before, in order to **truly** implement **RBAC** and secure data, this sample  allows only authorized calls to our web API.
 We do this by defining access policies and decorating our HTTP methods with them.
-To do so, we first add `roles` claim as a validation parameter in `Startup.cs`, and then we create authorization policies that depends on this claim:
+To do so, we first add `roles` claim as a validation parameter in [Startup.cs](./API/TodoListAPI/Startup.cs), and then we create authorization policies that depends on this claim:

 ```csharp
   // See https://docs.microsoft.com/aspnet/core/security/authorization/roles for more info.